Infecting Mosquitoes With Bacteria Could Have A Big Payoff

 "We are getting like 70%, 75% less cases [of chikungunya] where Wolbachia has been established," Moreira says.

-His daughter got dengue in 2016 in the city of Belo Horizonte, the capital of the Brazilian state of Minas Gerais.
+His daughter contracted dengue in 2016 in the city of Belo Horizonte, the capital of the Brazilian state of Minas Gerais.

 "She was ill for 10 days, really bad in bed," he says.
 "So for me, having the potential of bringing a solution to the community is something that I dream about."

-The next place Moreira and his colleagues at WMP are going to deploy their bacteria-infected mosquitoes is...
-Belo Horizonte.
+The next place Moreira and his colleagues at WMP are going to deploy their bacteria-infected mosquitoes is Belo Horizonte.